Skill Demand Index

 Which roles need E-commerce most:

-Marketing positions drive 40% of demand.
-Other and Product Management also frequently list E-commerce as a requirement.
+Other positions drive 41% of demand.
+Marketing and Software Engineering also frequently list E-commerce as a requirement.
 Skills commonly paired with E-commerce include Digital Marketing and SEO.

 Depth Level Distribution